DCRemi/code-agnotic-comment-parser/README.1.md

 #### Simple tag

-These tag only necessite to put the tag name followed by text <br />
+These tag only necessitate to put the tag name followed by text <br />
-ex : description / folder name
+like description tag for example

-#### Complexe tag
+#### Complex tag

-These tag necessite to complete the tag with some variable after it<br />
+These tag necessitate to complete the tag with some variable after it<br />
 ex : param / todo<br />
 If the variable are not correctly set an error will appear on the console.

 However if the param is not set it will take the value none and all the text will go in the content.<br />

 # III.
 Tags